d0tTino/Culture/README.md

 ## Requirements

 - Python 3.11+
-- Ollama (for local LLM inference)
+- vLLM for local LLM inference (Ollama is supported as a fallback)
 - Required Python packages listed in `requirements.txt`
 - Runtime dependencies now include `numpy>=2`
 - Additional development and testing dependencies in `requirements-dev.txt` (required for the full test suite)